All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 The Donovan administration will make an unprecedented investment in New York City neighborhoods by increasing the supply of affordable housing, equitably and inclusively, across all five boroughs.

-As commissioner of the NYC Department of Housing Preservation and Development (HPD), Shaun Donovan crafted and carried out the largest and most ambitious affordable housing plan in the nation.
+As commissioner of the New York City Department of Housing Preservation and Development (HPD), Shaun Donovan crafted and carried out the largest and most ambitious affordable housing plan in the nation.
 He boosted the housing plan from a 65,000-unit program to 165,000 units and spurred the revitalization of neighborhoods that had long struggled to recover from the blight and abandonment of the 1970s and 1980s.

 Today, the COVID-19 pandemic has exacerbated an affordable housing crisis in our city that primarily impacts low-income, underserved communities of color.
 Prior to the pandemic, these communities were already facing systemic disparities that affected their opportunities for fair and affordable housing and economic growth and prosperity.
 The economic impacts of COVID-19 are serving to destabilize an already at-risk population, and have shown the need for prioritization to ensure these New Yorkers don’t fall through the cracks.